How Do I Apply?

 Depending on the specifics of the host institutions some students may be required to submit additional supporting application materials such as a letter of recommendation, passport size photos, medical evaluation forms, personal statements, writing samples and resumes/ cv's.

-All application materials, with the exception of the on-line host institution's application, must be submitted to the Office of International Study Programs.
+All application materials, with the exception of the on-line host institution's application, must be submitted to the Global Experience Office.

-Once all of the application materials have been received by OISP they will be sent to the host institution by the OISP deadline.
+Once all of the application materials have been received by GEO they will be sent to the host institution by the GEO deadline.
 Students will be notified of acceptance to the program shortly thereafter.

-Should students have any questions regarding the application process they should contact the Office of International Study Programs.
+Should students have any questions regarding the application process they should contact the Global Experience Office.